 Millennials (born between 1980-2000) have been much talked about as a generation.
 Right now, they are reaching positions of power and responsibility and the moment has come to reflect on their story so far.
 What shaped the way they look at the world they are about to take over?
 Is the image we have of them accurate?
 Where are they actually coming from?

 In Millennial History, we revisit impactful moments in recent world-history through the eyes of millennials who witnessed events with great impact, between 1985 and 2000.
 In interviews with Andrea Voets, they share their memories and reflect on the far-reaching consequences of the events on their lives, their relationships and their view of the world.
 Because of their young age during the events, we focus on the ‘deep story’ in which emotions, atmospheres and inner logic lead the conversation.

-The music is generously offered by artists that have a personal and geographical connection to the themes at hand.
+Millennial History will appear as a podcast, a series of meet-ups and a documentary-concert with live music.
+The music for the podcast is generously offered by dozens of artists that have a personal connection to the events.

 Follow us on Facebook for regular updates and full episodes.